AdaCore/training_material/courses/comprehensive_rust_training/120_std_traits/04_casting.rst

 The results of ``as`` are *always* defined in Rust and consistent across platforms.
-This might not match your intuition for changing sign or casting to a smaller type TBD check the docs, and comment for clarity.
+This might not match your intuition for changing sign or casting to a smaller type - check the docs, and comment for clarity.

 Casting with ``as`` is a relatively sharp tool that is easy to use incorrectly, and can be a source of subtle bugs as future maintenance